 In the United States, about one in 40 adults and one in 100 children have OCD, according to the Anxiety and Depression Association of America.
 Here’s what you should know about this surprisingly common condition.

-Obsessive-compulsive disorder is a common, long-lasting disorder marked by uncontrollable, recurring thoughts (obsessions) and behaviors (compulsions) that a person feels the urge to repeat.
-OCD is a serious mental illness that is characterized by high levels of anxiety and emotional distress.
+OCD is a common, long-lasting disorder marked by uncontrollable, recurring thoughts (obsessions) and behaviors (compulsions) that a person feels the urge to repeat.
+It’s a serious mental illness that is characterized by high levels of anxiety and emotional distress.

-Often used as a joke on TV and in movies, OCD is a debilitating disorder, frequently interfering with a person’s daily life.
-For example, someone with OCD who is obsessed with germs won’t be able to stop thinking about getting infected in an unwanted or disturbing way.
-These thoughts may deter them from going to public places.
+Though often used as a joke on TV and in movies, OCD can be a debilitating disorder that interferes with a person’s daily life.
+For example, someone with OCD who is obsessed with organizing objects in an exact way may spend so much time arranging and rearranging that they have less time for work or friends.

 Signs and Symptoms of OCD

-People with OCD may have symptoms of obsessions, compulsions or both.
+People with OCD may have symptoms of obsessions, compulsions, or both, according to the National Institute of Mental Health (NIMH).
 There is a possibility that one’s symptoms will change over time.